Pennsylvania House passes $15 minimum wage bill

 HARRISBURG, Pa.
 (AP) -- Pennsylvania's Democratic-controlled House of Representatives approved a measure by a close vote Tuesday that would raise the minimum wage to $15 by 2026, fulfilling a long-held party campaign plank that has run up against Republican legislative majorities for years.

-The bill passed 103-100 with most Democrats voting for it and two Republicans joining them.
+The bill passed 103-100 with all but one Democrat voting for it and two Republicans joining them.
 But it has an uncertain future in the Republican-controlled Senate as lawmakers and Democratic Gov. Josh Shapiro increasingly focus on budget legislation ahead of the July 1 start of the new fiscal year.

 Pennsylvania's minimum wage is set at the federal minimum of $7.25, and last increased in 2009.